ejspero/Case-Study-1/README.md

   geom_bar(position = "dodge", stat = "identity") +geom_text(colour = "white", size = 3,
                                                              vjust = 1.5, position = position_dodge(.9))
 ```
-*Please refer to the weekly num_of_rides.pdf file in files section*
+*Please refer to the weekly_num_of_rides.pdf file in files section*

-From the num of rides.pdf  table, we can find that the
+From the weekly_num_of_rides.pdf table, we can find that the
- - the peak amount of casual riders appears on Saturday at 396053 rides
+ - the peak amount of casual riders appears on Saturday at 396,053 rides
- - the peak amount of full time members appears on Sunday at 581861 rides
+ - the peak amount of full time members appears on Sunday at 581,861 rides
- - the least amount of casual riders appears on Sunday at 231038 rides
+ - the least amount of casual riders appears on Sunday at 231,038 rides
- - the least amount of full time members appears on Sunday at 396053 rides
+ - the least amount of full time members appears on Sunday at 396,053 rides

 ### Table 2: Number of rides per month for both casual and annual members.
+*Please refer to the  month_num_of_rides.pdf file in files section*

+From the month_num_of_rides.pdf table, we can find that the

 ### Table 3: Table 4: Average ride length in comparison to casual and annual members each day of the week
 ```{r}